Legal

 • Approval and versioning

-13. Contact & Complaints
+13. Contact & complaints

 For any questions or complaints about this policy, contact James Parkes (Data Protection Officer & AI Governance Lead) at james@impactos.tech.